On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Numerical performance of the proposed SPS method

-\textbf{Prediction performance of SPS-fitted GRF for small and large data sets.} We simulated two data sets of sizes $n=1,000$ and $n=64,000$ points from a GRF with zero mean and isotropic SE covariance function with parameters: range $\th^*_{\rho}=4$, variance $\theta^*_v=8$, and nugget $\theta^*_0=4$ over a square domain $\cX=[0,~100]\times[0,~100]$.
-In the simulation with $n=1000$, the results are based on R=100 simulation replications, while for the simulation with $n=64,000$, given that each run of the simulation takes around 3-4 hours, results are given for $R=5$ replicates.
-Furthermore, since the true parameter values are known for the simulated data set, the true function values $\mb{y}^t$ are taken to be the predictions obtained via \eqref{eq:predDist} using the \emph{true} parameter values.
-Calculating the MSPE this way shows the specific error due to the discrepancies between the estimated and true parameter values.
+\textbf{{SPS-fitted GRF for small and large data sets.}} We simulated two data sets of sizes $n=1,000$ and $n=64,000$ points from a GRF with zero mean and isotropic SE covariance function with parameters: range $\th^*_{\rho}=4$, variance $\theta^*_v=8$, and nugget $\theta^*_0=4$ over a square domain $\cX=[0,~100]\times[0,~100]$.
+In the simulation with $n=1000$, the results are based on R (number of simulation replications) equal to 100, while for the simulation with $n=64,000$, given that each run of the simulation takes around 3-4 hours, results are given for $R=5$ replicates. {The number of realizations $N$ is set to 1 in these simulations.
+Let $\boldsymbol{\hat{\theta}}_{l}$ denote the covariance parameter estimates obtained in the $l$-th replication.
+In all the tables, $\boldsymbol{\bar{\theta}}\triangleq\sum_{l=1}^{R}\boldsymbol{\hat{\theta}}_l/R$ and $\mathbf{stdev}_{\boldsymbol{\theta}}\triangleq\sqrt{\tfrac{1}{R}\sum_{l=1}^R(\boldsymbol{\hat{\theta}}_l-\boldsymbol{\bar{\theta}})^2}$ denote the sample mean and the standard deviation of the parameter estimates, respectively.
+For benchmarking, we compare our estimates with those obtained by \emph{Domain Decomposition} method (DDM) of \cite{Park2011} using a rectangular mesh.
+The number of control points on the boundaries and the number of constraining degrees of freedom equal to 3.
+DDM is selected since it shows the best performance among the other big-n methods considered in Section~\ref{sec:comparison}.}

-Both blocking schemes were used for comparison.
-When $n=1000$, for the SS blocking scheme, the domain was split into $3\times 3=9$ equal size square segments; for the RS blocking scheme $\cD^x$ was randomly partitioned into 9 equal cardinality sets, i.e., $n_k$ was set to $\frac{1}{9}(900)=100$ (recall that 10\% of data points were used for testing).
-Similarly, when $n=64,000$, for the SS blocking scheme, the domain was split into $8\times 8=64$ equal size square segments; for the RS blocking scheme, $\cD^x$ was randomly partitioned into 64 equal cardinality sets, i.e., $n_k$ was set to $\frac{1}{64}(57600)=900$.
+Both {segmentation} schemes were used for comparison.
+When $n=1000$, for the SS {segmentation} scheme, the domain was split into $3\times 3=9$ equal size square segments; for the RS {segmentation} scheme $\cD^x$ was randomly partitioned into 9 equal cardinality sets.
+Similarly, when $n=64,000$, for the SS {segmentation} scheme, the domain was split into $8\times 8=64$ equal size square segments; for the RS scheme, $\cD^x$ was randomly partitioned into 64 equal cardinality sets.
 Table \ref{tbl:sim1} shows the model fitting results.